srinath2003/My_Projects/Machine_Learning&Deep_learning/ZEBR_Detector/read_me.md

 ## Training
    Use the Main_.ipynb file  to train the yolo model , commonly yolo uses pytorch architecture , so make the cuda environment to run the pytorch.
-## Inference
+## Test
-   Use the best.pt for inferencing , elephant_project_live_camera.ipynb file runs the model with live inbuilt camera , if the inference confidence are above .80 the model label the object in the live feed.
+   Use the best.pt for prediction , elephant_project_live_camera.ipynb file runs the model with live inbuilt camera , if the inference confidence are above .80 the model label the object in the live feed.
    ![Confusion Matrix of four classes](https://github.com/srinath2003/My_Projects/blob/171bb36f6381e8ab76a637b252c75e19e69914a3/Machine_Learning%26Deep_learning/ZEBR_Detector/runs/detect/val/confusion_matrix_normalized.png)
 ## Output
    ![imes](https://github.com/srinath2003/My_Projects/blob/main/Machine_Learning%26Deep_learning/ZEBR_Detector/Output_with_live_cam/ele1)